DanielHoffmann/jquery-bigtext/README.md

 $("#div").bigText({
     padding: {Number},
     rotateText: {Number},
-    fontSizeFactor: {Number},
+    fontSizeFactor: {Number}, (0.8)
     maximumFontSize: {Number},
+    minimumFontSize: {Number},
-	limitingDimension: {String}
+    limitingDimension: {String}, ("both")
+    center: {Boolean}, (true)
+    centerVertically: {Boolean}, (true)
+    wrapAfterMin: {Boolean} (false)
 });
 ```

 Options
 ==============
 padding: Add X pixels of padding to the parent element.
-You can also set this directly on the CSS of the parent element.
+The plugin understands padding added through CSS, this is only a convenience feature

 rotateText: Rotates the text inside the element by X degrees.
-Note: BigText, unlike padding on the parent element, does not support setting the rotation of the text element on CSS.
-You must set through the $.bigText() options.
+Note: The plugin, unlike padding on the parent element, does not support setting the rotation of the text element in CSS.
+You must set it through the $.bigText() options.

 fontSizeFactor: default is 0.8, it's used to give some vertical spacing for letters that overflow the line-height (like 'g', 'Á' and most other accentuated uppercase letters).
 This does not affect the font-size if the limiting factor is the width of the parent div.

 maximumFontSize: maximum font size to use.

+minimumFontSize: minimum font size to use.

 limitingDimension: in which dimension the font size should be limited.
 Possible values: "width", "height" or "both".
 Defaults to both.
 Using this option overwrites the element parent width or height.

+center: Centers the text horizontally.
+Defaults to true.

+centerVertically: Centers the text vectically.
+Defaults to true.

+wrapAfterMin: Allows wrapping of the text once the minimumFontSize is reached.